-Over the years, EWDJT grantees have expressed the value of peer-to-peer mentoring and sharing ideas with other programs.
+Over the years, JT grantees have expressed the value of peer-to-peer mentoring and sharing ideas with other programs.
 Take advantage of consulting with existing grantees.
-Improving an existing EWDJT program or developing a new proposal can be facilitated by observing some of EPA’s successful grantees.
+Improving an existing JT program or developing a new proposal can be facilitated by observing some of EPA’s successful grantees.
 The best way to accomplish this is to participate in HMTRI’s Annual Environmental Job Development All-Grantee Meeting.
 As a PLC member, organizations can attend this invitation-only meeting allowing them to network with current and past grantees including EPA headquarters and regional staff.

 Additionally, the International City/County Management Association and EPA sponsor the National Brownfields Training Conference that provides an excellent chance to connect with peers, employers, and potential partners.
 Statewide Brownfields conferences provide similar opportunities on a smaller scale.

-Outstanding EWDJT proposals cannot be written by a single grant writer in a short timeframe without preparation networking, team building, community outreach, and assessment.
+Outstanding JT proposals cannot be written by a single grant writer in a short timeframe without preparation networking, team building, community outreach, and assessment.
 The best tip for writing a fundable proposal is team building and pre-proposal preparation as early as possible.